hamza19-2006/hamza19-2006/README.md

 ---

-Open for freelance automation projects, AI system builds, and consulting.
+Building automation systems for businesses — available for projects and consulting.
 Reach me at **m.hamza.systems@gmail.com** or on [LinkedIn](https://www.linkedin.com/in/hamza-systems).